usryokousha/hydra-video/README.md

 This approach aims to provide a more nuanced and efficient way of processing video data, potentially leading to improved performance in various video-related tasks such as action recognition, video classification, and temporal event detection.

 ## Generation
 Generation of video can be inherently expensive.
-Given the nature
-of SSMs recurrence which we can take advantage of, perhaps this challenge
+Given the nature of SSMs recurrence which we can take advantage of perhaps this challenge
 can be surmounted.
-By using a combination of autoregressive and parallel
-processing we should be able to lower the bar.
+By using a combination of autoregressive and parallel processing we should be able to lower the bar.

 ```mermaid
 graph TD